Central Provident Fund: Medisave

 Medisave may be used to cover self or dependents' hospitalisation expenses.
 It may also be used for certain outpatient treatments like chemotherapy and radiotherapy treatments.

 The Basic Healthcare Sum (BHS) is the maximum amount a citizen member can have in their MediSave account and is the estimated savings they need in their MediSave Account for their basic subsidised healthcare needs in old age.
 Part of citizen members' working contributions will be allocated to their MA until their balance reaches the Basic Healthcare Sum (BHS).
 Amounts above the BHS will be transferred to citizen members' other CPF accounts, depending on their age.

-The BHS for members who turn 65 in 2024 is $71,500 and remains fixed for the rest of their lives.
-BHS for members who are below 65 in 2024 is $71,500 and will be adjusted yearly.
+The BHS for members who turn 65 in 2026 is $79,000 and remains fixed for the rest of their lives.
+BHS for members who are below 65 in 2026 is $79,000 and will be adjusted yearly.
 Members do not need to make any top-up if they do not have the BHS.
 Policies on Medisave usage and BHS is determined by the Ministry of Health.

 Medishield Life

-MediShield Life is a catastrophic care scheme to help citizens and their dependents to meet the high medical costs of prolonged or serious illnesses.
+MediShield Life is a basic health insurance scheme to help citizens and their dependents to meet the costs of large hospital bills and selected outpatient treatments.
 Medisave savings may be used to cover the premiums for MediShield Life.
 Similar to Medisave, policies on Medishield Life coverage, usage and premiums are set by the Ministry of Health while the day-to-day operational aspects are run by CPF Board.